INREBIC- fedratinib hydrochloride capsule

 See "What is the most important information I should know about INREBIC?"

 Low blood cell counts.
-INREBIC may cause low red blood cell counts (anemia) and low platelet counts (thrombocytopenia) in some people.
+INREBIC may cause new or worsening low red blood cell counts (anemia) and low platelet counts (thrombocytopenia) in some people.
 You may need a blood transfusion if your blood counts drop too low.
 Your healthcare provider will do blood tests to check your blood counts before you start and during treatment with INREBIC.
 Tell your healthcare provider if you develop any bleeding or bruising during treatment with INREBIC.

 Amylase and lipase increases.
-You may have changes in your blood amylase or lipase levels that may indicate a problem with your pancreas.
+You may have increases in your blood amylase or lipase levels that may indicate a problem with your pancreas.
 Your healthcare provider will do blood tests to check your amylase or lipase levels before starting and during treatment with INREBIC.

 Get emergency help right away if you have any symptoms of a heart attack or stroke while taking INREBIC, including: